2nd Annual

 Google

 For the past 14 years, Bashir Sadjad has been a software engineer at Google.
-Over the past few years, his focus has been on healthcare systems in in low-resource environments and in particular the FHIR Info Gateway and FHIR Data Pipes components of OHS.
+Over the past few years, his focus has been on healthcare systems in in low-resource environments and in particular the FHIR Info Gateway and FHIR Data Pipes components of Open Health Stack.

 Linkedin ->